cleentfaar/tissue/Resources/doc/usage.md

 // what whas detected then?
 $result->getDetections(); // returns an array of `Detection` instances if one or more viruses were detected
 ```

+### Real world example

+If you want to see an adapter for a real virus-scanner, check out the [ClamAv](https://github.com/cleentfaar/tissue-clamav-adapter) adapter.